-- 1. Build a new data server, which will serve as the restore point for the backup.
+- 1. Build a new data server, which serves as the restore point for the backup.
 When building this new data server, use the same IP address and server name as the original data server.
 Verify that the original server is shut down and not on the network.
-The installation and configuration procedures are provided in the IBM StoredIQ Platform: Deployment and Configuration Guide. - 2.
+See Installing the data server and Configuring the IBM StoredIQ Platform data server for the installation and configuration procedures. - 2.
 Ensure the gateway still has its configured NFS mount. - a.
-Using an SSH tool, log onto the gateway as root. - b.
+Using an SSH tool, log onto the gateway as util. - b.
 Select Appliance Tools > OK > Enable NFS Share for Gateway.
 A dialog box appears, stating that the system is checking exports. - 3.
 Using an SSH tool, log onto the data server as root.
 At the data prompt, issue the su util command. - 4.
 Go to Appliance Tools > OK > Restore Configuration From Backups. - 5.
 Enter the gateway's server name or IP address, and then press Enter. - 6.
 Provide the full system restore date, or leave the space empty in order to restore the most recent system backup. - 7.
 Enter Y and then press Enter to confirm the system's restoration.